Malekitsu/Maw-Mod-MMMerge/README.md

 - Press the icon top right on party creation to enable them
 - Make sure to read their perks by right clicking on the class name
 - Classes can be promoted crossworld (MM8 only on 2nd promotion)
+- Classes with multiple promotions available will get a random promotion.
+  - You can just save/reload until you get the desired promotion.

   ![image](https://github.com/Malekitsu/Maw-Mod-MMMerge/assets/114432644/003d4409-3fee-41a4-a941-e356aaa6b42b)